Karenponomarev42450/notes/README.md

 This quote highlights that while efficiency and optimization are crucial in software development, it's more important to focus on writing clear, maintainable code first.
 Unnecessary optimization efforts early on can lead to overcomplicated code, bugs, and wasted time.
 Optimize only when necessary, after profiling and identifying real bottlenecks, not based on assumptions or premature conjecture.

 In essence, always strive for simplicity and readability until you have concrete evidence suggesting a need for optimization.

+# 2024-03-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+Use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.